-Are you looking for a digital marketing agency to run your ads?
+Are you looking for a marketing agency to run your digital ads?

-We prepared this list of important topics to consider when hiring an agency to run your digital advertising.
+We prepared this list of important topics to consider when hiring a marketing agency to run your digital advertising.
 We believe these are the most important questions your potential new agency should consider and be able to answer.
 This list was crafted based on many experiences with our customers and related agencies and does represent the most important insights from these learnings.

-1. Channels and ads diversification
+1. Channels and digital ads diversification

 Therefore, it is reasonable to ensure you and your agency meet the assumed goals across all available channels rather than focusing on one particular channel.
-Be sure you do not overperform in one type of ad but try to reach a certain level of performance diversity.
+Be sure you do not overperform in one type of digital ad but try to reach a certain level of performance diversity.
 If social media was your best channel in 2019, that doesn’t automatically mean it will still be your best one in 2020.
-Flexible agencies can cover many channels or partner with other entities to make sure you continue to explore potentials.
+Flexible marketing agencies can cover many channels or partner with other entities to make sure you continue to explore potentials.

 2. Campaign naming standardization

-It is good practice to elaborate on the naming system of your campaigns with your agency.
+It is good practice to elaborate on the naming system of your campaigns with your marketing agency.
 That allows you to easily identify campaigns that share similar characteristics, goals or metadata.

 It might also be beneficial to track similar campaigns that occurred in the past and have valuable performance information about future campaigns of the same origin.
 During our projects, we have noticed that working with standardized names and data allows us to optimize campaigns more efficiently, especially by understanding the complexity of a multi-campaign environment quicker and more clearly.
-Discuss such aspects with your agency and work together on a naming convention that will be meaningful and transparent.
+Discuss such aspects with your marketing agency and work together on a naming convention that will be meaningful and transparent.

 3. Smart budget planning

 Every marketer knows that wisely building a budget is a crucial step before starting a campaign.
-We do not want to reinvent the wheel here, but we would like to emphasise how important it is to think this through with your agency, ideally by leveraging data-driven insights.
+We do not want to reinvent the wheel here, but we would like to emphasise how important it is to think this through with your marketing agency, ideally by leveraging data-driven insights.
 Organize your time together and discuss how efficient the budget was in the past for similar campaigns.

 Try to benefit from seasonal time effects (Was your performance higher in a certain month?
 Maybe weekends do not give you so many impressions or conversions?).
 Look into when you had an unnecessary surplus of money or when you ran out of it.
 By analyzing the past and therefore having a good understanding of budget-spend trends, you can react quickly and invest your money at the right moment.
 Be ready for unexpected spendings.
-When you notice certain ads are working very efficiently, try to boost them with your budget, as such behaviour might be short-term and dynamically reverse.
+When you notice certain digital ads are working very efficiently, try to boost them with your budget, as such behavior might be short-term and dynamically reverse.